-In December 2016 I did a 7 day tour of Cambodia with Hanuman Travel, a local travel company.
-The customised itinerary had a great mix of city, off the beaten track, unusual food, history, politics and my favourite – animals.
+Cambodia a second time around.
+This time with a local travel company called Hanuman Travel for seven days.
+The itinerary was customised for us and had a great mix of city, off the beaten track, unusual food, history, politics and my favourite – animals.

-- Take $30USD and 1 passport photo for your visa
+- Take $30USD and one passport photo for your visa

 - Do your research about the Khmer Rouge and be mindful that their regime only ended in 1979